Partial Information Sharing over Social Learning Networks: Auxiliary Results and their Proofs

 where index $j$ was suppressed due to identical distribution across time.
 This condition is sufficient to conclude that the random series is almost-surely (and absolutely) convergent~\cite[Lemma 3.6$'$]{Loeve1951}.
-Denoting the value of the series by $\bm{y}_{\infty}$, in view of \eqref{eq:eqind} we conclude that:
+Denoting the value of the series by $\bm{y}_{\infty}$, we conclude that:

 For item $2)$, we will first show the result in \eqref{eq:zerolim}.
-To do that, consider again the recursion in \eqref{eq:recursion} with $y_0$ deterministic:
+To do that, consider again the recursion in \eqref{eq:recursion}:

-The first term on the RHS of \eqref{eq:recursxscalar} converges to zero as $i$ goes to infinity.
+The first term on the RHS of \eqref{eq:recursxscalar} converges to zero almost surely as $i$ goes to infinity.
 Since $0<a<1$, we know that $\{a^j\}$ forms a converging sequence, which implies that for some $\varepsilon>0$, there exists an index $i_0$ such that, for all $j>i_0$:

 We can therefore rewrite the second term on the RHS of \eqref{eq:recursxscalar} as

 Let us address the first term on the RHS of \eqref{eq:recursxscalar2}, but considering its absolute value: